Azure/azure-powershell/src/DataMigration/DataMigration/help/New-AzDataMigrationToSqlManagedInstance.md

 ```

 ### -AzureBlobContainerName
 Blob container name where backups are stored.
+Optionally, a folder within the blob container can also be specified with the format 'containerName/folderName'.
+When uploading database backups to your blob container, ensure that backup files from different databases are stored in separate folders.
+Only the root of the container and folders at most one level deep are supported.

 ```yaml
 Type: System.String